robotology/event-driven/documentation/1viewer.md

 ## Dependencies

 No special dependencies are required, all the required modules will be executed by the application.

-To visualise events from a pre-recorded dataset, you can run *yarpdataplayer*.
-Since *yarpdataplayer* opens the port with the same name as the real robot, make sure the same port is not running (or that you start an instance of the nameserver with your own namespace).

 ## How to run the application